whitbit/Chalked/README.md

 ## <a name="run"></a>How to locally run Chalked
-Chalked is not deployed yet, but stay tuned!
+Chalked is now deployed on: [a link](https://chalked.herokuapp.com)

-For now:
+Alternatively:

 * Set up and activate a python virtualenv
     * `pip install -r requirements.text`